Ala-Me-Da/EssentialDataStructures/README.md

 # Essential Data Structures Repo
-Repo of essential data structures implemented in various languages by the Owner.
+Repo of essential data structures implemented in various languages by Ala-Me-Da.
 Mostly used for self-study / reference.

 | Data Structures  | Languages Implemented        |